tilt-dev/company/product-development/README.md

 - Clearly articulating the business problem with tangible goals and success criteria.
 - Defining a small scope of work.
 The epic should not take more than 2 weeks to finish.
 If a solution takes more than 2 weeks, consider breaking it up into multiple epics.

 The purpose of a single epic is **not** to completely solve a business problem.
-Rather, an epic should make incremental progress at addressing problem, adding incremental user value.
+Rather, an epic should make incremental progress at addressing a single problem, adding incremental user value as a result.

 After the epic is completed, the team is disbanded, and individuals should find the next epic to work on, with the next team.
 Engineers should self-organize and coordinate timelines when selecting epics to work on.

+### Epic Acceptance Criteria